AdobeDocs/pass.en/help/authentication/integration-guide-programmers/legacy/client-information/passing-client-information-device-connection-and-application.md

 >
 >The content on this page is provided for information purposes only.
 Usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

+>[!IMPORTANT]
+>
+> Make sure you stay informed about the latest Adobe Pass Authentication product announcements and decommissioning timelines aggregated in the [Product Announcements](/help/authentication/product-announcements.md) page.

 ## Scope {#pass-client-info-scope}